gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Of all calculations required for an MD step,
 GROMACS aims to optimize performance bottom-up for each step from the lowest level (SIMD unit, cores, sockets, accelerators, etc.).
-Therefore much of the indivdual computation units are highly tuned for the lowest level of hardware parallelism: the SIMD units.
+Therefore many of the individual computation units are highly tuned for the lowest level of hardware parallelism: the SIMD units.
 Additionally, with GPU accelerators used as *co-processors*, some of the work can be *offloaded*, that is calculated simultaneously/concurrently with the CPU